-It would have been a big day out for them; while on summer camp in North Wales they had the chance to get first hand experience of search and rescue operations in a Westland Wessex from RAF Valley on Anglesey (which is where Prince William is currently based, he is the captain of a search and rescue Sea King helicopter).
+It would have been a big day out for them; while on summer camp in North Wales they had the chance to get first hand experience of search and rescue operations in a Westland Wessex from RAF Valley on Anglesey (which is where Prince William was based, he was the captain of a search and rescue Sea King helicopter).

 Flying across the lake a drive shaft for the tail rotor broke, causing the helicopter to spiral down and out of control.
 It sank immediately.
 The helicopter’s crew were able to escape, as was one of the cadets, 16 year old Cadet Corporal Sarah Coker.